Atlanta Pedestrian Accident Attorneys

 According to the Georgia Governor’s Office of Highway Safety, pedestrian accidents and deaths are increasing in Georgia at an unfortunately high rate.

-If you suffered injuries in a pedestrian accident in Georgia, contact a personal injury attorney from Butler Prather LLP today.
+If you suffered injuries in a pedestrian accident in Atlanta, contact a personal injury lawyer from Butler Prather LLP today.
 Our attorneys can provide numerous services and benefits for your personal injury lawsuit, allowing for a simpler litigation experience.